Mark, a math enthusiast, loves writing tutorials for stumped students and those who need to brush up on their math skills.

 Note: An alternative method is to use the formula for the area of a trapezoid.

-A circular shaped garden of radius 15m contains a square concrete region of side length 4m .
+A circular-shaped garden with a radius of 15m contains a square concrete region with a side length of 4m.
 Work out the area of the grass (shaded green region).

 This composite shape is made up of a circle and a square.

-First work out the area of the square.
-You can find the area of the square by multiply the base length by the height (both are 4m)
+First, work out the area of the square.
+You can find the area of the square by multiplying the base length by the height (both are 4m)